codesandbox/codesandbox-client/packages/homepage/content/features/open-source/index.md

 SEOText:
   Maintaining open source projects can be enormously fulfilling, yet time-consuming and stressful.
-CodeSandbox gives open source maintainers the tools to improve documentation, handle bug reports. and test more efficiently.
+CodeSandbox gives open source maintainers the tools to improve documentation, handle bug reports, and test more efficiently.
   So you can get some of your time back.
 slug: open-source
 tweetText: CodeSandbox is the best thing that has happened to OSS maintainers.